vivekpokale21/f1bot/README.md

 # f1bot
-A simple discord bot that returns the amount of time remaining till the next Formula 1 session.
+A simple discord bot that returns data about the upcoming Formula 1 session.

 ### Usage